Applying for a Hardship License in Florida

 - Please note you may be able to do the hearing over the phone in certain circumstances, such as when you are injured or are far away from Jacksonville (St. Johns County cases).

-- Please note the hardship license hearings are held on first come first serve basis.
-Get their early, they open at 8am and close at 5pm.
+- Please note the hardship license hearings are held on first come, first served basis.
+Get there early, they open at 8am and close at 5pm.
 You may want to call them first (904) 777-2132.
 They take the last application for hardship license at 4pm.

 - When you go to the Jacksonville DMV administrative review office for a hardship license hearing, they will ask you whether you will waive your right to an administrative review hearing on your suspension.
 If you want a hardship license, the answer will be “yes.”